danny-avila/LibreChat/docs/deployment/Cloud_Service_Introduction.md

 4. **Mandatory Use of HTTPS**: Never deploy your web application without HTTPS.
 The lack of encryption poses a severe risk to both your application's security and the privacy of your users.

 5. **Setting Up HTTPS**: To implement HTTPS, you must configure a reverse proxy that handles HTTPS connections in front of your application.
 Tools such as Nginx or Apache are commonly used for this purpose.
-Detailed instructions on setting up a secure reverse proxy will be forthcoming (TBA).
+See instructions on setting up a secure reverse proxy in [reverse proxy guide)](NGINX_Deployment_Guide.md).

 Remember, these guidelines are not exhaustive but serve as a starting point for securing your web deployment.
 Further steps should include regular security audits, updates, and adherence to best practices in web security.